encord-team/text-to-image-eval/README.md

 ## Known Issues

-1. `autofaiss`: The project depends on the [autofaiss][autofaiss] library which can give some trouble on windows.
+1. `autofaiss`: The project depends on the [autofaiss][autofaiss] library which can give some trouble on Windows.
 Please reach out or raise an issue with as many system and version details as possible if you encounter it.

 [Falah/Alzheimer_MRI]: https://huggingface.co/datasets/Falah/Alzheimer_MRI
 [trpakov/chest-xray-classification]: https://huggingface.co/datasets/trpakov/chest-xray-classification